-PowerPoint is stacked with features, so it's sometimes hard to know what to do when it comes to building a PowerPoint design.
+PowerPoint is stacked with features.
+So, it's sometimes hard to know what to do when it comes to building a PowerPoint design.
 There are themes, styles, layouts, and more.
 All these are bound together by using a PowerPoint template.

 Themes: Elements for Success

 To access PowerPoint's themes, switch to the Design tab.
-You'll see thumbnails in the upper left that allow you to choose an overall look and feel for the presentation:
+You'll see thumbnails in the upper left that allow you to choose a look and feel for the presentation:

 Not too long ago, Envato launched an all-you-can download service called Envato Elements.
-I recently started subscribing to Elements and have found it to be incredibly useful for all of my creative projects.
+I recently started subscribing to Elements.
+I've found it to be useful for all my creative projects.